ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 ### Out of Scope

-In VisiCalc the recalculation mode defaults to column but can be switched to rows.
-I think it is likely this was a limitation in place to keep the codebase small enough to fit in memory as opposed to calculating cells in natural order.
+In VisiCalc, the recalculation mode defaults to column but can be switched to rows.
+It is likely that this was a limitation in place to keep the codebase small enough to fit in memory as opposed to calculating cells in natural order.
 Later spreadsheets used topological sorting to ensure that cells were calculated after all their dependent cells have been calculated.
 Cinque will not be replicating the row and column revaluation method that VisiCalc used.

 You could temporarily disable calculations and force recalculations, but that is not necessary when using natural order for reevaluations on modern hardware.

 VisiCalc had a prompt line that was used to display prompts from the chosen command.
 Cinque will use a Command Pallette for command selections.
-The prompt line also showed the memory available, but that isn't really relevant for a web-based system.
+The prompt line also showed the memory available, but that isn't relevant for a web-based system.

 There was a command called Clear that would erase the spreadsheet with the intention to create a new sheet from scratch.
 With Cinque you would just create a new sheet.

 You could set a global format for the entire sheet.
-Cinque will provide formatting by cell, row or column.
+Cinque will provide formatting by cell, row, or column.

 Rudimentary bar graphs could be created.
 A cell can contain an integer from 1-10 and instead of displaying the integer it displayed that number of asterisks (\*).
 Charts and graphs are going to be out of scope until all spreadsheet functionality is complete.
 However, integrations with other charting or graphing systems will be possible.